-Tutka Bay Lagoon is about 4 miles (6.5 km) inside and on the southwest shore of Tutka Bay in Kachemak Bay State Park, about 15 miles (24 km) south-southeast of Homer and 10 miles (16 km) east of Seldovia, Alaska.
+Tutka Bay Lagoon is the site of a fish hatchery located about 4 miles (6.5 km) inside and on the southern shore of Tutka Bay in Kachemak Bay State Park, about 10 miles (16 km) east of Seldovia and 15 miles (24 km) south-southeast of Homer, Alaska.
 Kachemak Bay is considered a critical habitat area with relatively high biodiversity.
 Kachemak Bay State Park is 400,000 acres (161,943 ha) of mostly wilderness on the southern Kenai Peninsula.
 The park has no road access and visitors normally fly in or travel by boat from Homer.

 Tutka Bay Lagoon is well-protected and consists of two semi-enclosed basins.
 The northern basin is about 27 acres (11 ha) and has depths up to 27 feet (8 m), and the southern basin has mostly filled in with sediments creating a salt marsh of about 37 acres (15 ha).
 The sediments were deposited by an unnamed stream that starts from an elevation of about 2500 feet (760 m) in the Kenai Mountains and flows generally northwest for 8 miles (13 km) to the lagoon.
 The lagoon is connected to Tutka Bay by a tidal creek about 0.3 miles (0.5 km) long but is not navigable at low tide.
 The channel is obstructed by a rock and a shallow delta plain that at low tide extends about 1300 feet (400 m) into Tutka Bay.